 They have a deep heel cup that enhances foot stability and support.
 The interior lining is soft and non-irritative.

-Crocs Walu slip-ons feature the CrosLite outsoles with their improved shock absorption capacity to protect your feet and soothe every steps.
+Crocs Walu slip-one features the CrosLite outsoles with improved shock absorption capacity to protect your feet and soothe every step.
 They’re very lightweight and casual.
 Great for walking short to medium distances.
 Available in many different colors.

 Before rushing to buy your new Crocs, a few questions have already been answered about Crocs for diabetes.
-It might help you make a smart purchase decision.
+It might help you make an intelligent purchase decision.

 You can put insoles in Crocs if it leaves enough room for your feet.
-The new generation LiteRide Crocs come with removable inserts that you can easily substitute with your custom made or favourite orthotics.
-If you purchase Crocs models with non-removable insoles and want to put your own shoe inserts inside, you should buy one size up so there’s enough room.
+The new generation LiteRide Crocs have removable inserts that you can easily substitute with your custom-made or favorite orthotics.
+If you purchase Crocs models with non-removable insoles and want to put your shoe inserts inside, you should buy one size up, so there’s enough room.

-Plantar Fasciitis is an inflammation of the plantar fascia ligament which connects the heel to the forefoot.
+Plantar Fasciitis is an inflammation of the plantar fascia ligament, which connects the heel to the forefoot.
 The plantar fascia supports your arch and helps absorb shocks when walking.
 When the ligament is damaged or torn by too much pressure, it can cause torturous pain at the bottom of the foot.
-This is Plantar Fasciitis, and it’s very a common orthopedic problem.
+This is Plantar Fasciitis, and it’s a widespread orthopedic problem.
 The most efficient treatment for plantar fasciitis is wearing shoes with good arch support.

-Crocs’ Specialist line of clogs, called “Crocs at work”, are designed for professionals who spend hours on their feet and suffer from plantar fasciitis pain.
-Featuring contoured footbeds and good arch support, they considerably alleviate plantar fasciitis discomfort.
+Crocs’ Specialist line of clogs, called “Crocs at work,” is designed for professionals who spend hours on their feet and suffer from plantar fasciitis pain.
+They considerably alleviate plantar fasciitis discomfort by featuring contoured footbeds and good arch support.

-Crocs shoes are known to have a nice arch support.
+Crocs shoes are known to have excellent arch support.
 At the origins, the clog type of shoes was made for farmers who spent hours doing hard labor on their feet and suffered plantar foot pain.
-Crocs has designed a special line of clogs for working professionals that provide good orthopedic arch support.
-They’re ideal for people with Plantar Fasciitis foot pain and people who need arch support.
-You can also insert your own orthotics in your Crocs.
+Crocs have designed a line of clogs for working professionals that provide good orthopedic arch support.
+They’re ideal for people with Plantar Fasciitis foot pain who need arch support.
+You can also insert your orthotics in your Crocs.
 Some insoles do provide enhanced extra arch support for high arch foot types.

 Crocs are a great footwear choice for people with swollen feet.
-Whether you have edema, swollen feet during surgery recovery, or simply wider feet, Crocs’ design is wide enough so it doesn’t squeeze your feet.
+Whether you have edema, swollen feet during surgery recovery, or broader feet, Crocs’ design is wide enough so it doesn’t squeeze your feet.
 They’re easy to put on and off.
 They’re flexible and very comfortable.
-Foam clogs are often medically recommended to people suffering swollen feet after surgery.
-If you have swollen feet, you might also want to consider wearing non-binding socks.
+Foam clogs are often medically recommended for people suffering from swollen feet after surgery.
+You might also want to consider wearing non-binding socks if you have swollen feet.

 Flat feet need good support, reinforced heel, and flexible material.
-Crocs clogs do provide all of that and are a good choice of shoes for people with flat feet.
+Crocs clogs provide all of that and are good shoes for people with flat feet.

 Crocs won’t damage your feet if worn reasonably.
-Clogs are not made to be worn all day long, nor are they running shoes, nor hiking shoes.
-If Crocs clogs provide great health benefits for people with foot problems, including diabetes and neuropathy, you shouldn’t wear them more than a few hours a day.
-They’re ideal for walking around the house, gardening, going to the shop, have short distance walks, etc. But Classic Crocs’ design does not secure the heel enough which tend to make us grab the shoe with our toes.
-It’s no problems if it’s not all day-long, but walking long distances with clogs can ultimately cause tendinitis, deformities, or nail problems.
+Clogs are not made to be worn all day long, nor are they running shoes or hiking shoes.
+If Crocs clogs provide significant health benefits for people with foot problems, including diabetes and neuropathy, you shouldn’t wear them more than a few hours a day.
+They’re ideal for walking around the house, gardening, going to the shop, walking short distances, etc. But Classic Crocs’ design does not secure the heel enough, making us grab the shoe with our toes.
+It’s no problem if it’s not all day long, but walking long distances with clogs can ultimately cause tendinitis, deformities, or nail problems.

 What?
-Yes, that’s actually a question that’s often asked!
-It comes from the fact that Crocs are made from Croslite closed-cell resin, which is a non-toxic material.
+Yes, that’s a question that’s often asked!
+It comes from the fact that Crocs are made from Croslite closed-cell resin, a non-toxic material.
 Technically, you could eat your Crocs.
-I don’t recommend it though…
+I don’t recommend it, though…

-I hope this article has been useful to you.
+I hope this article has been helpful to you.
 Do not hesitate to share and comment!